A Day in the Life of a Product Owner: What to Expect

 Continuous Learning

 Finally, staying updated on best practices, agile methodologies, and industry trends is part of the PO's ongoing learning.
-Whether through reading articles, attending webinars, or participating in forums and discussions, investing in their professional development is key to being an effective Product Owner.
+Whether through reading articles, attending webinars, or participating in forums and discussions, investing in professional development is key to being an effective Product Owner.

 Conclusion